A Pet Parent Guide: The Best Way To Teach Your Dog Tricks

 Using rewards like treats, encouraging words, and play reinforces good behavior.
-On the other hand, punishment could lead to anxiety, fear, and even trauma.
+On the other hand, punishing them for not learning a new trick is very unhealthy.
+This could lead to anxiety, fear, and even trauma.
 All these may damage the wonderful relationship you have with your pooch.

 Start Training Early

-The best time to train your dog is as early as you brought him home.
+The best time to train your dog is when they are a puppy.
 By this time, you should already set house rules and ensure that your dog is able to follow them.